Mathias-SantAnna/lotr-collectibles/README.md

 ## DEPLOYMENT

 This project's website demands back-end technology such as a server, application, and database, so it is deployed in [Heroku](https://www.heroku.com/), which is a cloud platform with a service supporting several programming languages, because GitHub can only host a static website.
 Heroku Postgres is used for the database.
-[AWS services](https://aws.amazon.com/), which is also a cloud-based platform, is utilized to store static files and images as Heroku has *no files system to store new files* [*Reference from Code Institue Slack](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/deployment/reference-aws.png).
+[AWS services](https://aws.amazon.com/), which is also a cloud-based platform, is utilized to store static files and images as Heroku has *no files system to store new files* [*Reference from Code Institute Slack](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/deployment/reference-aws.png).

 The steps for deploying the website to Heroku and setting up static files and images in AWS are outlined below.